Accelerated Evolution: Music

-Accelerated Evolution was written as "the polar opposite" of SYL.
-The album blended aspects of different genres, including alternative rock, hard rock, and progressive metal, with elements of "heaviness, ambience, humor, and experimentalism".
-The album has been described as more melodic and more rock-based than SYL or Physicist, yet "more song-oriented" than Terria, with influences by John Lennon, Jimi Hendrix, and Rush.
-Songs such as "Storm", "Suicide", and "Sunday Afternoon" were compared to Townsend's Infinity, but were noted as "less frantic and more mature"; Despite this, "Deadhead" derived its name from an extreme industrial metal track with the same title from Godflesh's 1989 album Streetcleaner.
-Townsend wrote the album to be "commercially viable", making his existing style more concise and accessible but without going so far as to write "pop songs".
-Townsend utilized clean vocals much more than in his previous albums, and produced and mixed the album in his trademark "wall of sound" style, blending "layers upon layers of guitars, keyboards, and vocals".
+Songs such as "Storm", "Suicide", and "Sunday Afternoon" were described as "less frantic and more mature" than songs on Infinity.
+"Deadhead" derived its name from an extreme industrial metal track with the same title from Godflesh's 1989 album Streetcleaner.
+Townsend aimed for the album to be commercially viable, making his existing style more concise and accessible while avoiding pop characteristics.
+He produced and mixed the album in a wall of sound style that blended layers of guitars, keyboards, and vocals.

 Release

-Accelerated Evolution was released in March 2003 on Townsend's independent label, HevyDevy Records.
-It is distributed in Canada by HevyDevy, in Japan by Sony, and in Europe and North America by InsideOut.
-The album art was created by Travis Smith, who also did the art for Terria and SYL.
-InsideOut also released a special edition of the album which contained a 3-track EP called Project EKO, Townsend's first foray into electronica.
-The album reached number 135 on the French albums chart and number 249 on the Japanese albums chart.
+Accelerated Evolution was released on March 31, 2003, on Townsend's independent label, HevyDevy Records, on compact disc.
+It was distributed by HevyDevy and Inside Out in various regions, with Sony distributing the album in Japan.
+The album art was created by Travis Smith.
+InsideOut also released a special edition of the album which contained a three-track EP called Project EKO, Townsend's first foray into electronica.
+Accelerated Evolution reached numbers 135 and 249 in France and Japan respectively, remaining on their charts for one week.

-Prior to the formation of the Devin Townsend Band, Townsend had represented his solo releases live with the Strapping Young Lad lineup; the band would play one set of Strapping Young Lad songs and one set of Devin Townsend songs.
-After the release of Accelerated Evolution, Townsend began touring with The Devin Townsend Band, at times separately from Strapping Young Lad and at times sharing the bill.
-After playing two release shows in Vancouver in July 2003, The Devin Townsend Band toured Canada with Strapping Young Lad and Zimmers Hole in October 2003.
-This was followed by a North American tour with progressive metal band Symphony X through November and December 2003.
+Following the release of Accelerated Evolution, Townsend toured with the Devin Townsend Band, sometimes separately from Strapping Young Lad and at other times performing together.
+After two release shows in Vancouver in July 2003, the Devin Townsend Band toured Canada with Strapping Young Lad and Zimmers Hole in October 2003.
+This was followed by a North American tour with progressive metal band Symphony X in November and December 2003.